 \teoedit{ The master equation for this system, and the chemical kinetics approximation, are provided in Supplementary Discussion 1.
 We emphasize that the reactions within each equation are the microscopic reverses of each other, while the reactions of the second and third equations correspond to distinct reaction paths.
 This yields a thermodynamically consistent model.}

 Qualitatively, this circuit performs copies (or measurements) in the following way. \teoqq{As spontaneous phosphorylation and dephosphorylation in the absence of the bi-functional kinase occur at a low rate} which we take to be zero, the two chemical modification states of the readout are analogous to two \teo{stable states of a memory} bit separated by a large barrier, as widely considered in the computational literature \cite{Bennett1982,Bennett2003,feynman1998feynman}. \teoedit{There are, however, two separate paths between the two wells, via exchange of phosphate with ATP and via exchange of phosphate with the cytosol.
 Moreover, the ATP-independent (de)phosphorylation reaction has a high yield of $x$ in equilibrium, whereas the ATP-coupled reaction has an intrinsically high yield of $x^*$.
 The resultant extended free-energy landscape for a single readout that explicitly considers ATP turnover is illustrated in Fig.\,\ref{fig:system}\,B. The presence of $RL$ lowers the barrier between pairs of states connected by ATP turnover, whereas the presence of $R$ lowers the barrier between states not connected by ATP turnover.
-In this way, the receptor will, depending on its ligand-binding state, push readouts towards either $x$ or $x^*$, which can then be thought of as copying the state of the receptor into the chemical modification state of the readout \cite{Mehta2012,govern2014}.
-We will now make this analogy concrete, allowing a quantitative analysis of biochemical copying.}
+In this way \teoresp{the receptor's binding state effectively restricts the free-energy landscape to favour} either $x$ or $x^*$, which can then be thought of as copying the state of the receptor into the chemical modification state of the readout \cite{Mehta2012,govern2014}.
+In the next section we make this analogy concrete, allowing a quantitative analysis of biochemical copying.}